 Rent revenue comprises rent received and receivable, and recoverable outgoings charged to tenants in accordance with the lease agreements.
 Rental revenue from investment properties and inventories is recognised on a straight-line basis over the lease term.
-Lease incentives granted are recognised as part of the rental revenue.
+Lease incentives granted are recognised as part of the rental revenue on a straight line basis over the period of the lease.
 Contingent rentals are recognised as income in the period when earned.